On the non-abelian Brumer-Stark conjecture and the equivariant Iwasawa main conjecture: Introduction

 \section{Introduction}

-Let $L/K$ be a finite Galois CM-extension of number fields with Galois group $G$.
+Let $K$ be a totally real number field and let $L$ be a CM field such that $L/K$ is a finite Galois extension; in this article, such an extension will be called a (finite Galois) CM-extension.
+Let $G=\Gal(L/K)$.
 To each finite set $S$ of places of $K$ containing all the archimedean places, one can associate a so-called `Stickelberger element' $\theta_{S}(L/K)$ in the centre of the complex group algebra $\C[G]$.
 This element is constructed from values at $s=0$ of $S$-truncated Artin $L$-functions attached to the complex characters of $G$.
 Let $\mu_{L}$ and $\cl_{L}$ denote the roots of unity and the class group of $L$, respectively.
 Assume further that $S$ contains the set of all finite primes of $K$ that ramify in $L/K$.

 Now suppose that $G$ is abelian.
 It was independently shown in \cite{MR524276, MR579702, MR525346} that we have the containment

 Moreover, Brumer's conjecture asserts that in fact

 The Brumer--Stark conjecture is a refinement of Brumer's conjecture that not only asserts that the class of a given ideal is annihilated in $\cl_{L}$, so it becomes a principal ideal, but also gives information about a generator of that ideal.